 Method 1 – Seedling plugs ( highly recommended )

-The absolute best way we’ve found to germinate your cannabis seed is with a seedling plug such as these excellent and highly recommended Rapid Rooter Plugs .
+The absolute best way I’ve found to germinate your cannabis seed is with a seedling plug such as these excellent and highly recommended Rapid Rooter Plugs.

 Pros of using seedling plugs: